Urban Adventures. Quite simply, the Best. Day. Ever.

 New York City is an experience unlike any other.
 Whether you’re here for a few nights or a couple weeks, we want you to have the Best.
 Trip.
 Ever. in the city!
-With hundreds of options to choose from in terms of cafés, restaurants, bars, shopping, museums, art galleries, concerts, events, sports games — you name it — you’ll definitely need a couple tips to help cultivate that “New York State of Mind”!
+But with hundreds of options to choose from in terms of cafés, restaurants, bars, shopping, museums, art galleries, concerts, events, sports games — you name it — you’ll need a couple tips (courtesy of our local NYC tour guides) to help cultivate that “New York State of Mind”!

 Getting to and from JFK, LaGuardia, or Newark

 New York City is known for its efficient public transportation system, therefore making it a great option for getting to and from the airport.
 From LaGuardia, it costs $2.75.
 Take the M60 Bus into Manhattan.
 It will drop you off in Harlem on 125th Street, and you can take the subway from there using a free transfer.

 From John F. Kennedy Airport (JFK), it costs $7.75 ($5 for the Skytrain from the airport that will take you to the subway, which is $2.75 for a single ride).
 An alternative route is taking the Skytrain to the Long Island Rail Road and then taking that to Penn Station.
 This route will cost you $15 but it can be faster.